-It all started in 2006, when nine whisky enthusiasts sat down together to devise a plan for realising their dream of transforming their whisky-making hobby in a primitive old slaughterhouse into a new and modern Danish whisky distillery.
-In 2007, the dream soon became a reality when the project took off in earnest, and the plans were launched for building the modern distillery, Stauning Whisky.
+It all started in 2006 when nine whisky enthusiasts sat down together to devise a plan for realising their dream of transforming their whisky-making hobby in a primitive old slaughterhouse into a new and modern Danish whisky distillery.
+In 2007, the dream soon became a reality when the project took off in earnest, and the plans were for building the modern distillery, Stauning Whisky, were launched.

 Stauning Whisky dreamed of creating a modern distillery where they could make real whisky.
-PcP was chosen to provide mesh gratings for the platforms and mezzanine floors as well as ventilation gratings for the drying halls.
+Stauning Whiskey chose PcP to provide mesh gratings for the platforms and mezzanine floors, as well as ventilation gratings for the drying halls.
 Before building work started, construction meetings were held with the building’s owners as well as the architect, consulting engineer and the smith.

 The mesh gratings were designed and manufactured according to the customer’s wishes and design requirements.